My Gaming Setup – Updated 18/11/20

 My main TV is a 55 inch LG that I picked up on Black Friday a few years ago, and it’s been perfect.
 It’s 4K, I have it mounted on the wall, and it has enough HDMI ports for all three consoles and our Sky Q box.

-My secondary TV is a 48 inch Sony TV we keep in our bedroom, and at the moment that’s where the Switch Dock is.
-It’s over five years old, but it’s still going strong.
+My secondary TV is a 48 inch Sony TV we keep in our bedroom.
+It’s over five years old, but still going strong.
 I also have a PS3 Super Slim connected to it for Blu-Ray and media server purposes.
 Pour one out for the PlayStation Vita in a drawer somewhere.

 There you have it, and I’ll be back soon to go over my home office setup.